welcome to mindsong

 We have just finished evaluating the innovative work we did in 3 Worcestershire care homes for 3CF Worcester in 2014.

-We placed 4 professional musicians from the Orchestra of the Swan, trained by us, and general manager of 3CF, Dominic Jewel and his wife (both talented professional musicians) in 3 care homes for 4 weeks.
+We placed 4 professional musicians from the Orchestra of the Swan, trained by us, and Chief Executive of 3CF, Dominic Jewel and his wife (both talented professional musicians) in 3 care homes for 4 weeks.
 It was an amazing experience for all concerned.

 We also trialled a new observational ratings scale, which we hope to publish soon.

 Read about Dominic's experiences here

 We are delighted to be part of a national initiative looking at the benefits of singing - something we know all about of course.
 We're pleased to be able to share our experience over the last two years, plaing over 100 sensitive singing volunteers in care homes throughout the county.
 We think of this as Meaningful Music, and it's a vital part of the service we provide.
 Find out more here

 With Red Nose Day coming up we've been following an innovative series of diaries made by people with dementia.
 Find out more HERE